HIMESH-J/MATRIX_MULTIPLICATION_ACCELERATOR_IITISOC/README.md

 ## Design Overview

 The proposed design is rooted in the systolic array architecture, capable of multiplying compatible matrices up to a size of 3x3.
-Code for all the modules have been written in gate level description.
+Verilog code for all the modules have been written in gate level description.

 ##### Systolic Array Design: